peanutbuttertoastt/CRWR2900-draft/draft.md

 I want to visit the little island over there that hasn't been touched.
 But if I do, it will have been touched by humans just like everything else.

+The mud here shatters here like crackled nailpolish.
+A common trend when I was in highschool.
+It feels like I should be falling through the cracks, but everything holds onto me.
+Like I'm tucked safely in the pouch of my mother's warmth.
+I am safe here.